tardisgo/tardisgo/README.md

 Green "build:passing" icon at the top of this page and still not installing?
 Please e-mail [the author](https://github.com/elliott5)!

-From the directory containing your .go files, first create a "tardis" sub-directory (TODO review this requirement):
+From the directory containing your .go files, first create a "tardis" sub-directory:
 ```
 mkdir tardis
 ```
-Then to translate Go to Haxe, go to the directory containing your .go files (TODO review) and type the command line:
+Then to translate Go to Haxe, go to the directory containing your .go files and type the command line:
 ```
 tardisgo filename.go filename2.go
 ```